 This project is managed with the support of students from Project Management for Creative Industries (KSA) with graphic design by Louis Polin and Jasmine Kelly.

 The boat is supported with Art Fund’s Small Project Grants and Arts Council England’s National Lottery Project Grants.

-Ben Judd is based in London.
+Ben Judd is an artist based in London appointed Stanley Picker Fellow in Art & Design in 2019.
 His work examines collectivity and participation through performance, moving image and installation, enabling different forms of communities to be explored in relation to site and context.
 He often works with collaborators as a method to develop self-reflexive folk histories and construct temporary communities.
 Judd has exhibited widely in the UK and abroad, recently including ICA, Art Night London, Whitstable Biennale and Victoria Gallery & Museum, University of Liverpool.